robertjd/okta.github.io/_source/_docs/api/resources/factors.md

 #### Enroll Okta Email Factor
 {:.api .api-operation}

-Enrolls a user with a email factor.
-An email message with an OTP is sent to the primary/secondary (depending on which one is enrolled) email address of the user during enrollment and must be [activated](#activate-email-factor) by following the `activate` link relation to complete the enrollment process. "tokenLifetimeSeconds" can be specified as query parameter to indicate the lifetime of the OTP.
+Enrolls a user with an email factor.
+An email message with an OTP is sent to the primary or secondary (depending on which one is enrolled) email address of the user during enrollment.
+The factor must be [activated](#activate-email-factor) by following the `activate` link relation to complete the enrollment process. `tokenLifetimeSeconds` can be specified as a query parameter to indicate the lifetime of the OTP.
 The default lifetime is 300 seconds.

 ##### Request Example
 {:.api .api-request .api-request-example}